 - What should in-house IA and UX design organizations do to add business value?

 The foundation for research in this area is established by a concept of practice introduced by Nathaniel Davis.
-Scientific inquiry focuses on translating this viewpoint into actionable solutions that can be used by practitioners who are responsible for the function of information architecture within their organization.
+Scientific inquiry focuses on translating this viewpoint into actionable solutions that can be used by practitioners who are responsible for the functions of information architecture and UX design within their organization.